stevenbenner/stevenbenner.com/src/content/posts/2010-03-13-comparison-of-popular-social-bookmarking-widgets.md

 ### Performance chart

 I started off by creating pages that contain absolutely nothing but the widget.
 With these completely empty pages I can get a much more accurate reflection on load time.
-I used Mozilla Firefox with the Firebug, YSlow, PageSpeed and Tamper Data add-on’s to to determine the number of connections, load time and weight for each widget.
-These are some of my [recommended Firefox add-on’s for all web guys](/2010/01/must-have-firefox-add-ons-for-web-developers-designers/).
+I used Mozilla Firefox with the Firebug, YSlow, PageSpeed and Tamper Data add-ons to to determine the number of connections, load time and weight for each widget.
+These are some of my [recommended Firefox add-ons for all web guys](/2010/01/must-have-firefox-add-ons-for-web-developers-designers/).

 All of these tests are using the default button with the default settings for each service.
 I ran all of these tests from two locations in northern California.
 One set was run from my home 6Mbps ADSL connection and another set is run from my dual 30Mbps DS3 work connection.
 The results were basically the same from both locations.
 Both computers were Intel Qxxxx quad core systems with ample power.